Quality and Safety

 Cyber and Industrial Security

 - Cybersecurity Audit.
-After a comprehensive third-party audit in 2019, Mercury received a letter of assurance confirming it has satisfactory controls in place for 100% of the cybersecurity requirements of the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012 and the National Institute of Standards and Technology Special Publication (NIST SP) 800-171A.
-The five-week assessment, conducted by Cytellix Corporation, the cybersecurity division of Information Management Resources Inc., established that Mercury implemented satisfactory controls and complied with all 110 information protection requirements.
-Ensuring these regulations flow through the entire supply chain is critical to the success of the DFARS/NIST cybersecurity initiative, which is quickly becoming a mandatory requirement for winning new defense contracts.
-Mercury is one of a small percentage of companies that have received objective verification of having a “complete” cybersecurity controls program in place, demonstrating its commitment to helping its customers meet their trusted supply chain requirements.
+After a comprehensive third-party audit, Mercury received a letter of assurance confirming it has satisfactory controls in place for cybersecurity requirements of the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012 and the National Institute of Standards and Technology Special Publication (NIST SP) 800-171.
+The five-week assessment established that Mercury implemented satisfactory controls and is compliant with all 110 controls.
+Additionally, Mercury has earned a NIST SP 800-171 High Assessment from the Defense Industrial Base Cyber Security Assessment Center (DIBCAC).
+Ensuring these regulations flow through the entire supply chain is critical to the success of the DFARS/NIST cybersecurity initiative.
+Mercury has received objective verification of having a “complete” cybersecurity controls program in place, demonstrating its commitment to helping its customers meet their trusted supply chain requirements.

 Acquisitions and Growth

-We are continuously searching for ways to improve the security posture of the Mercury network, especially given our strategic growth objectives, which include a continued and rapid pace of acquiring companies and capabilities.
+We are continuously searching for ways to improve the security posture of the Mercury network, especially given our strategic growth objectives, which include a continued pace of acquiring companies and capabilities.
 As a result, we remain focused on mitigating risks associated with the acquisition of new companies and employees.

 We perform a full security assessment of the acquired company prior to connecting it to our network.
 The acquired company will be integrated with standard Mercury network hardware, end-user devices, business applications and engineering tools.
 Our One Mercury approach ensures that we are not jeopardizing our security posture for the sake of business growth.